Skip to content

 Hardware Configuration and Model Size Reference Table

-Slide left and right to see all
+Swipe left and right to see the full table

 ARM (Apple M Series)

-High-end Dedicated Graphics Card (e.g. RTX 3090/4090, RTX 6000 Ada)24-48 GB VRAM8-bit - 32-bit (or even higher)7B - 70B+ (Quantized/Native)* Can run most open-source LLMs, including large models (such as 65B, 70B). * You can try higher bit precision (such as 16-bit, 32-bit) to get the best model quality, or use quantization to run larger models. * Suitable for professional developers, researchers, and heavy LLM users.
+High-end discrete graphics card (such as RTX 3090/4090, RTX 6000 Ada)24-48 GB VRAM8-bit - 32-bit (or even higher)7B - 70B+ (Quantized/Native)* Can run most open source LLMs, including large models (such as 65B, 70B). * You can try higher bit precision (such as 16-bit, 32-bit) to obtain the best model quality, or use quantization to run larger models. * Suitable for professional developers, researchers and heavy LLM users.

-Table Supplement
+Table Supplement Instructions

 • Extreme Quantization: Refers to using very low bit precision quantization, such as 3-bit or 2-bit.
 It can further reduce resource requirements, but the decline in model quality may be more obvious.